Logan Vandeveer

-Logan Vandeveer, early Texas Ranger, soldier, pioneer; ranger, cattleman, and civic leader, was born in Casey County, Kentucky, around 1815.
+Logan Vandeveer was an early Texas Ranger, soldier, pioneer; ranger, cattleman, and civic leader.
+He was born in Casey County, Kentucky, around 1815.
 He was the son of William and Emily (Shackleford) Vandeveer.
 He came to Texas in 1833, joining Stephen F. Austin's Little Colony at Mina in present-day Bastrop County.

 Military career

 He enlisted in Capt.
 Jesse Billingsley's company on February 28, 1836.
 Vandeveer, a private, was badly wounded in the battle of San Jacinto, and was discharged at Mina on June 1, 1836.
 His name is inscribed at the San Jacinto Monument.

 Ranger, husband, and entrepreneur

 Logan Vandeveer married Lucinda Mays of Alabama in 1838 or 1839.
 After his discharge from the army, Vandeveer entered the Texas Rangers and fought Indians throughout the Bastrop area.
 Receiving tracts of land in what is now Burnet County for his service in the Texas Revolution, he also purchased additional land in the area.
 In 1849, he secured a contract from the United States government to supply meat and foodstuffs to Fort Croghan and later Fort Mason, 50 miles farther west.
 The Vandeveers had seven children, and are found on the 1850 Census for Travis County with their four surviving daughters.
 Lucinda died soon after this.